 Save America's Treasures Grants

-The Federal Save America's Treasures grants program began in 1999 and helps preserve nationally significant historic properties and collections that convey our nation's rich heritage to future generations of Americans.
-Since 1999, there have been almost 4,000 requests for funding totaling $1.54 billion.
-In response to these requests, $340,000,000 was awarded to more than 1,300 recipients.
+The Save America’s Treasures (SAT) grant program was established in 1998 and first awarded grants in 1999 to help preserve nationally significant historic properties and collections that convey our nation’s rich heritage to future generations.
+Since 1999, there have been more than 4,000 requests for funding totaling more than $1.54 billion.
+More than $315,700,000 has been awarded to 1,300+ projects.

-Applications must be submitted through Grants.gov by December 10, 2019 at 11:59 pm ET.
+Applications for $16 million in FY2020 funding will be available in the fall of 2020.
 Please note there are two separate applications: one for preservation projects and one for projects involving collections.

 - One for preservation projects (for properties listed on the National Register of Historic Places for national significance or listed as a National Historic Landmark.
 The property may be listed on either individually or as contributing to a nationally significant district).